AIAML/DjangoCrawler/README.md

   - Tags
   - Tags and attributes
   - worpress sites
-  Also, A web UI is create for each of these items.
-You have to Activate keys in wordpress in order to use this application.
+  A web UI has been created for each of mentioned items.
+Also, You have to Activate keys in wordpress in order to use this application.